jaygazula27/easy-resources-maven-plugin/README.md

 * Requires Java 11 and Maven 3.
 * To build the project (and run unit and e2e tests): `mvn -U clean install`

+# License

+MIT License.
+Please see the [LICENSE file](https://github.com/jaygazula27/easy-resources-maven-plugin/blob/main/LICENSE) for more information.